gituser1234566/some_coding/in5460/in5460assignement2/README.md

-To view the content of the files without downloading them copy the URL path of the gitrepo go to https://nbviewer.org/ ,paste the URL path into the searchbar  and click go.
+To view the content of the files without downloading them, copy the URL path of the gitrepo, go to https://nbviewer.org/ ,paste the URL path into the searchbar  and click go.

 The following four jupyter files,ran in google colab,show examples of federated learning on a classification problem and a prediction problem applied on a dataset that is a record of appliance energy consumption in one year from 50 households.
 The consumption is recorded every 15 minutes.
 Each household has the following 10 appliance
 records: air conditioner (AC), dish washer, washing machine, dryer, water heater, TV,